We are Experts in the Field of Asset Management

 Basic Coatings Inspection Course Coatings Failure Analysis Course Nuclear Power Plant Coatings Inspection Course

-In 2007, we also made a formal commitment to develop an ISO 9001 compliant Quality Management System (QMS) for all of our services.
+In 2007, we also made a formal commitment to developing an ISO 9001 compliant Quality Management System (QMS) for all of our services.
 Previously, various groups within the company had operated under their own programs, such as nuclear inspection and laboratory services, but it was time to consolidate existing programs into a global QMS.
 After nearly 2 years of development, our companywide QMS was initiated on January 1, 2009.

 These are just a few of the milestones in the history of the company.
 As you can see, we have always been an innovator.
 We have been the company that has come up with new ideas to expand existing services and markets, or to develop new ones.
 The ingenuity of KTA continues today as we remain the industry leader in coatings evaluation, testing, and inspection—and we can add contract administration, workplace safety, steel and concrete inspection and other Quality Management services to that list, as we are now equally well-engaged in these services.